Mydayisbeingplannedbyanalgorithm

 Graph2

 Scoring is quite simple at the moment, but something I plan to expand on a lot.
-Currently, the score gets increased when a task gets completed, and it gets decreased when a task becomes impossible.
-How much it is increased or decreased is influenced by the task’s priority and if the task is required.
-It also decreases based on minutes spent transiting.
+Currently, the score increases when a task is completed, and it decreases when a task becomes impossible.
+How much it increases or decreases is influenced by the task’s priority and if the task is required.
+It also decreases based on minutes spent traveling.

-This approach also allows me to calculate a plan with any start time, so I can re-plan it later in the day if I can’t follow the original plan or if stuff gets added or removed.
+This approach also allows me to calculate a plan with any start time, so I can re-plan later in the day if I can’t follow the original plan or if things get added or removed.
 So this becomes a tool that helps me get the most out of my day without dictating it.

 Bob can also do multi-day planning.
 Here, he gets a list of tasks for the different days as he usually would and a “shared” list of goals.
 So he runs the same calculation, adding in the tasks for that day, along with the shared goal list, and everything remaining from the shared list then gets carried over to the next day.
 This process repeats for all the remaining days.

-Wrapping up; I have only been using Bob for a few days, but so far, he seems to create good plans and has helped me achieve more both productive tasks, also scheduling downtime such as reading, meditation, playing console etc. and ensuring that I had time for that in the plan.
+I have only been using Bob for a few days, but so far, he seems to create good plans and has helped me achieve more productive tasks.
+He has also scheduled downtime, such as reading, meditation, and playing on the console, ensuring I had time for that in the plan.

-There is still a lot of stuff that needs to be done, and I will add in features and fix the code base slowly over time.
+There is still a lot of stuff that needs to be done, and I will slowly add features and fix the codebase over time.

 You can find the source for this algorithm and the app it lives in at Github, but beware, it is a proof of concept, so readability or maintainability hasn’t been a goal.